-4.1.
-General Requirements
+4.1 General Requirements

-- 4.1.1.
-The Contractor will support the DBHDD in prudently managing its resources to ensure the support of individuals in need of BH and IDD services and supports. - 4.1.2.
-The Contractor will support the system in making benefits available to individuals who meet the established functional, diagnostic, and financial eligibility criteria, consistent with DBHDD's identified priority populations. - 4.1.3.
-The Contractor will make eligibility and enrollment determinations that reserve State-funding as a last payment option (or a complementary payment option) as federal and State law permits. - 4.1.4.
-The Contractor will perform specific functions in the support of other agencies' eligibility determinations regarding Medicaid-funded services and programs. - 4.2.
-The Contractor will determine eligibility for BH, State-funded services and/or funding based on age, functional, diagnostic, and financial eligibility criteria applicable to the respective funding sources or programs. - 4.2.1.
-During the first year of the Contract, the Contractor will apply DBHDD policy to determine eligibility for State-funded services. - 4.2.2.
-By the start of Contract year two, the Contractor will systematically validate an individual's financial eligibility for State-funded services. - 4.2.3.
-Specifically, the Contractor will perform all or some of the following tasks to determine eligibility for State-funded, BH programs or services as required by each of the funding sources, programs, or services: - 4.2.3.1.
-Maintain an online eligibility application with standardized criteria. - 4.2.3.2.
-Conduct income verification for State-funded services as outlined in Section 15.3.1.4.1. - 4.2.3.3.
-Verify an individual's eligibility and enrollment for State-funded programs. - 4.2.3.3.1.
-In collaboration with DBHDD and other State agencies (e.g., Department of Labor, Department of Revenue), support the verification of:

-4.2.3.3.1.1.
-Age and financial eligibility, if applicable.
-4.2.3.3.1.2.
-Diagnostic and function eligibility, if applicable.
-4.2.3.3.1.3.
-Program eligibility, if applicable.
-4.2.3.3.1.4.
-Service eligibility, if applicable.

-- 4.2.3.4.
-Enroll eligible individuals in State-funded services and supports, following DBHDD's eligibility determination. - 4.2.3.5.
-Confirm that the eligibility and enrollment determination were appropriately conducted.
+- 4.1.1 The Contractor will support the DBHDD in prudently managing its resources to ensure the support of individuals in need of BH and IDD services and supports. - 4.1.2 The Contractor will support the system in making benefits available to individuals who meet the established functional, diagnostic, and financial eligibility criteria, consistent with DBHDD's identified priority populations. - 4.1.3 The Contractor will make eligibility and enrollment determinations that reserve Statefunding as a last payment option (or a complementary payment option) as federal and State law permits. - 4.1.4 The Contractor will perform specific functions in the support of other agencies' eligibility determinations regarding Medicaid-funded services and programs. - 4.2 The Contractor will determine eligibility for BH, State-funded services and/or funding based on age, functional, diagnostic, and financial eligibility criteria applicable to the respective funding sources or programs. - 4.2.1 The Contractor will apply DBHDD policy to determine eligibility for State-funded services. - 4.2.2 Contractor will systematically validate an individual's financial eligibility for Statefunded services. - 4.2.3 Specifically, the Contractor will perform all or some of the following tasks to determine eligibility for State-funded, BH programs or services as required by each of the funding sources, programs, or services.
+Where functions are not currently active as of the execution of this contract, these functions may be implemented at a future date to be determined by DBHDD: - 4.2.3.1 Maintain an online eligibility application with standardized criteria. - 4.2.3.2 Conduct income verification for State-funded services as outlined in Section 15.3.1.4.1. - 4.2.3.3 Verify an individual's eligibility and enrollment for State-funded programs.
+4.2.3.3.1 In collaboration with DBHDD and other State - agencies (e.g., Department of Labor, Department of Revenue), support the verification of: - 4.2.3.3.1.1 Age and financial eligibility, if applicable. - 4.2.3.3.1.2 Diagnostic and function eligibility, - 4.2.3.3.1.3 Program eligibility, if applicable. - 4.2.3.3.1.4 Service eligibility, if applicable. - 4.2.3.4 Enroll eligible individuals in State-funded services and supports, following DBHDD's eligibility determination. - 4.2.3.5 Confirm that the eligibility and enrollment determination were appropriately conducted.